Your First Model

 of

-Callbackobjects -called plans - that will assume control of theContextat a future point in time and execute the logic in the plan. - Plan: A piece of logic scheduled to execute at a certain time on the
+Callbackobjects, called plans, that will assume control of theContextat a future point in time and execute the logic in the plan. - Plan: A piece of logic scheduled to execute at a certain time on the

 timeline.
 Plans are added to the timeline through the

-- Property: Data attached to an agent.
+- Property: Data attached to an entity.
+In our case, we have people properties.

 - Module: An organizational unit of functionality.
 Simulations are